rspauwen/fungus_friends/app/README.md

 # Fungus Friends App

-All kinds of fungus friends can be found in the garden of SpronQ.
+All kinds of funky fungi can be found around SpronQ's office.
-With this project, they're displayed in a nice interactive map.
+This app is built to display them in a nice interactive map.

 ## How to run
- - first `npm i` and then `npm run start`
+ - first `npm i` in `/app` and then `npm run start`

-## Bonus feature
+## Bonus features
- - Firebase API (/api folder)
+ - a custom API (check `/api`)
- - includes random fungus images
+ - fetching random fungus images
  - you can also search by name
- - you can add your own fungi
+ - you can add your own fungi!
- - you can also delete them!
+ - you can also delete them!!

+## Note
+Acces token for unsplash is not included in the repo.
+But you can see it working at the live demo :)

-# fungus_friends
+# cheers, fungus_friends